Do you use Gulp to compile your Sass files or build your HTML or JS assets? If yes, then you also […]By Aayush

 The amount of web traffic on your site from social media networks will be crucial.
-It is a first step of converting the followers in customers since you are aware that they are interested to find more about the company.
+It is the first step of converting the followers into customers since you are aware that they are interested to find out more about the company.
 Suppose your campaigns get plenty of engagement and reach but have an improvement in the web traffic; this can be the sign to take the call to action.

 Share of Voice

 The social media KPIs are the best way of measuring your campaign’s potential.
 But, the metrics do not mean much.
-It is no good to have the vast following if people linked to your business or company did not buy anything.
+It is no good to have a vast following if people linked to your business or company did not buy anything.
 Alternatively, social media engagement will be the best KPIs you may measure.
-It normally looks at a number of likes, shares, or comments that your updates produce that gives you the insight in your “social” area of the media.
+It normally looks at a number of likes, shares, or comments that your updates produce that give you insight into your “social” area of the media.

 With clicks, it becomes very simple to measure the different types of engagement.
 Anybody keen to click at the link of your blog or website is possible to convert.
 It means that you are cultivating qualified leads, in place of the basic traffic.
 The link clicks will account for 92% of the user interaction only on Twitter.

 Likes are the natural way of generating attention for the brand.
 Being a person, we prefer associating ourselves with the things and ideas that are quite popular.
-This means more likes the post has, higher will be an engagement that it cultivates.
+This means the more likes the post has, the higher will be the engagement that it cultivates.
 Likes are the sign your content has the authority as well as deserves good attention from the marketing team.

-The point to stay active on social media is engaging in conversations with all your customers.
-Suppose content on your page is interesting, informative, and relevant, it can spark the conversation with all your followers.
+The point of staying active on social media is engaging in conversations with all your customers.
+Suppose content on your page is interesting, informative, and relevant, it can spark a conversation with all your followers.
 Also, it can help to get loyalty among the followers.
-Even though people are very critical of the responses of your messages, but at least you can learn something.
-Suppose you get the comments on the posts; it is the good sign you are making the right impact.
+Even though people are very critical of the responses to your messages, at least you can learn something.
+Suppose you get the comments on the posts; it is a good sign you are making the right impact.
 For this reason, comments are very good KPIs for social media managers.

 Around 96% of the people who talk about companies over social media do not even follow the brand’s profile.
 Thus, people converse about the company when you are not in a room.
 Although you may not have a direct connection with these individuals, things that they have to say regarding your business or company are very important.
 For this reason, it is worth looking at the mentions when you are measuring the KPIs.
 And mentions demonstrate that you have got good awareness.

-Social media is an ultimate source of brand loyalty, but you need to know how you can use it rightly.
-Suppose you know what type of impact your social media campaigns have on the customer base, and you can minimize the cost per lead, enhance advocacy for the company, and turn purchases in the loyal users.
+Social media is the ultimate source of brand loyalty, but you need to know how you can use it rightly.
+Suppose you know what type of impact your social media campaigns have on the customer base, and you can minimize the cost per lead, enhance advocacy for the company, and turn purchases into loyal users.